 Project LUNI tries to help this situation by carrying out TNR efforts (Trap Neuter and Return) and by rehoming kittens found born on the street or abandoned.
 As we don't have a shelter and

-for in order to facilitate a transition from life on the streets to a home environment.
+they care for in order to facilitate a transition from life on the streets to a home environment.

 Feral cats that have lived their whole life on the streets are often happier if they can stay in their known environment (after TNR) and get the loving care of their feeders.
 We also consider the human aspect as the often elderly feeders treat the street cats like their own and do get a lot of joy from them - as often they could not keep their own pets, this gives them meaningful purpuse late in life.